 United Way of Regina raises funds primarily through the annual Community Campaign, which includes donations from company payrolls, corporations and individuals.
 It funds a hotline, 211-Saskatchewan, in collaboration with the United Way of Saskatoon and Area to provide information on over 5,000 community, health, and government services in the area.

 United Way of Regina is considered a medium-cap charity with donations of $4.0m in F2016.
-Its Administrative costs are 3% of revenue and fundraising costs are 14% of donations.
+Its administrative costs are 3% of revenues and fundraising costs are 14% of donations.
 For every dollar donated, 83 cents goes to the cause, falling within Ci’s reasonable range.
 The organization has funding reserves of $3m, which cover just under a year of program costs.
-The F2014 numbers are for a six-month period as the charity changed its fiscal year end from December 31 to June 30.
+The F2014 numbers are for a six-month period as the charity changed its fiscal year-end from December 31 to June 30.

 This report is an update that is being reviewed by the charity.
 Changes and edits may be forthcoming.